Genivia/ugrep/README.md

 are placed in (multi-line) comments:

     ugrep -o -f xml/tags -f xml/zap_comments myfile.xml

+### Find files by file signature and shebang "magic bytes" with -M and -t

+To recursively list all files that start with `#!` shebangs with `-M'#!.*'`:

+    ugrep -Rl -M'#!.*' ''

+To recursively list all Python files (extension `.py` or a shebang) with `-tPython`:

+    ugrep -Rl -tPython ''

+To list Python files (extension `.py` or a shebang) that have import statements, excluding hidden files:

+    ugrep -Rl --no-hidden -tPython -f python/imports

 ### Searching binary files with -U, -W, and -X